Stay, stay at home, my heart, and rest;

 To stay at home is best.

-We are busy working to bring Henry Wadsworth Longfellow's "Stay, stay at home, my heart, and rest" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "Stay, stay at home, my heart, and rest" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Stay, stay at home, my heart, and rest" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.